PASS-SWIO

 Project Kick Off (May 2022): Planning and confirmation of project timetable

-Stakeholder Meeting (June 2022): (Online meeting) Introduce project, establish requirements for improved sea level monitoring
+Stakeholder Meeting - Webinar (September 2022): (Online meeting) Introduce project, establish requirements for improved sea level monitoring

-Training (March 2023): (in Madagascar) Processing, assessment and validation of data from installed portagauge
+Face to Face Training (January 2024): (in Madagascar) Processing, assessment and validation of data from installed portagauge

 Project team